Eco-Friendly Hiking Tips

 You might think that heading out into nature and going for a hike is one of the most eco-friendly activities you can do.
 After all, hiking doesn’t involve any heavy carbon emissions – you’ll be propelling yourself on your own feet!
 However, this doesn’t mean that hiking is an ecologically neutral activity.
 In fact, with increasing numbers of people on the trail, hikers can often unconsciously cause significant damage to fragile habitats across the United States.

 If you’re thinking of heading out to the national parks for a hiking or backpacking trip this year, there are many small changes you can make to your itinerary to make sure that you limit your impact on the environment.
-Here’s our quick, handy guide to eco-friendly hiking in the US national parks!
+Here’s our quick tips for eco-friendly hiking and trave in the US national parks!